AdobeDocs/campaign-standard.en/help/channels/using/push-tracking.md

 ## About push tracking {#about-push-tracking}

-To ensure that the push notification has been fully developed we need to be sure that the tracking portion has been implemented correctly.
+To ensure that the push notification has been fully developed you need to be sure that the tracking portion has been implemented correctly.

 The following steps allow you to ensure that push tracking has been implemented correctly.
 This assumes that you have already implemented the first parts of Push Notification implementation: Registering the app user and handling a push notification message.

 Push Tracking is separated into three types:

-* **Push Impressions** - When a push notification has been delivered to the device and is sitting on the notification center, but it hasn't been touched at all.
+* **Push Impressions** - When a push notification has been delivered to the device and is sitting on the notification center but hasn't been touched at all.
 This is considered an impression.
 In most cases impressions numbers should be similar if not the same as the delivered number.
 It ensures that the device did get the message and relayed that information back to the server.

 * **Push Click** - When a push notification has been delivered to the device and the user has clicked on the device.
 The user either wanted to view the notification (which will in turn move to Push Open tracking) or dismiss the notification.

-* **Push Open** - When a push notification has been delivered to the device and the user has clicked on the notification causing the app the open.
+* **Push Open** - When a push notification has been delivered to the device and the user has clicked on the notification causing the app to open.
 This is similar to the Push Click except a Push Open will not be triggered if the notification was dismissed.

 To implement tracking for Campaign Standard, the mobile app needs to include Mobile SDK.
 These SDK are available on Adobe Mobile Services.

 To send tracking information there are three variables that need to be sent.
-Two that are part of the data received from Campaign and an action variable that dictates whether it is an **Impression**, **Click** or **Open**.
+Two that are part of the data received from Campaign Standard and an action variable that dictates whether it is an **Impression**, **Click** or **Open**.

 | Variable   |  Value |
 |:-:|:-:|